 How to Become a Medical Assistant Through Accredited Programs

-Technically, a medical assistant is not required to be certified, however, most employers prefer a job applicant holds a certification.
+Although a medical assistant is not required to be certified, most employers prefer a job applicant that holds a certification.

 Many professional schools and universities offer training programs dedicated to preparing medical assistants with real-world education.
 Medical Assistants have the option of earning a Medical Assistant Certificate (in approximately 9 – 12 months) or an Associate’s degree, which takes between 1.5 and 2 years to complete.